 To many people, cement seems like a helpful, strong material that is useful for a number of different building projects.
 And while concrete is indeed strong and useful, it is also dangerous.
 Dry, powdered concrete is typically harmless, but when cement is mixed with water, it can cause serious, painful skin burns that can leave you with permanent scars.

 Concrete and other cement products are a staple at most construction sites, including both buildings and roads.
 However, according to one study, cement workers report four times as many lost workdays as regular construction workers for skin problems.
 This is simply unacceptable.
-If you have been injured by a cement burn, you should contact a Raleigh workplace injuries attorney from Law Office of Sam Scudder, today at (252) 222-0227 to learn about your legal rights.
+If you have been injured by a cement burn, you should contact a Morehead City workplace injuries attorney from Law Office of Sam Scudder, today at (252) 222-0227 to learn about your legal rights.

 How Cement Burns You